ronnyreinhold/github-explorer/README.md

 ## :star: About the App

-A simple desktop aplication to add repositories to a list and then list they info.
+A simple desktop aplication to add repositories to a list and then show they info.
 It was made using react and typescript.

 ## :star: Functionalities